GPII/universal/documentation/LoginAndLogoutFlow.md

       match maker frameworks internal workings, see: [Match Maker Framework Documentation](MatchMakerFramework.md)
 6. `onMatchDone` is being listened to by the `startLifecycle` (UserLogonStateChange), which applies the settings to the system via the functionality in the LifecycleManager.

-## Finally, there are some important events exposed on the `flowManager` component:

-* userLoginInitiated: fired when the process of keying in a user (ie. configuring the system) starts.
-* userLogoutInitiated: fired when the process of keying out a user (ie. restoring the system) has started.
-* userLoginComplete: fired when the process of keying in a user (ie. configuring the system) has completed.
-* userLogoutComplete: fired when the process of keying out a user (ie. restoring the system) has completed.